-APPROVED: May 17, 1993 REVISED AND APPROVED: November 21, 2011 REVISED AND APPROVED: October 27, 2014 Back to Top
+REVISED AND APPROVED: November 21, 2011 REVISED AND APPROVED: October 27, 2014

 POLICY 346.1 - COMPETENCY-BASED TESTING

 The Board of Education of the Rosendale-Brandon School District supports the concept that the competency-based testing program will improve skill levels for students lacking the basic knowledge in reading, language arts, and mathematics needed to function in society.
 Further, the Board supports the concept that the implementation of the competency-based testing program will increase the responsibility of administrators, teachers, parents and students for the educational results attained by the district.
 Implementation of the program will allow the district to: